SYMPTOMS |

 |

 - The TotalBoat paint line does not offer a proprietary flattening agent.
-Interlux, Pettit and Epifanes make products that that are compatible.
-ONLY use ones specified for ONE PART FINISHES.
+Interlux, Pettit, and Epifanes make products that are compatible.
+ONLY use products specified for ONE-PART FINISHES.
 For best results, apply the first 1-2 coats without the flattening agent and use the agent for the finish coat.
-Always perform test samples until the desired finish is achieved before attempting the final project.
+Always perform test samples until the desired finish is achieved, before attempting the final project.

 |